QEVSEC: Quick Electric Vehicle SEcure Charging via Dynamic Wireless Power Transfer: Conclusion

 \section{Conclusion}

-In this paper, we analyzed two authentication protocols for the dynamic charging of EVs and demonstrated vulnerabilities of the DWPT system in the proposed scheme, which allows the adversary to attack the charging infrastructure or EV by eavesdropping, intercepting, and tampering with the exchanged messages.
-We propose an enhanced, lightweight and secure authentication protocol that improves system security by eliminating threats while lowering the computational costs and communication overhead of the system.
-The revised scheme protects the EV from adversarial attacks including but not limited to replay and denial-of-service attacks.
+The vulnerabilities we identified in the state-of-the-art allow the adversary to attack the charging infrastructure or \acrshort{ev} by eavesdropping, intercepting, and tampering with the exchanged messages.
+We propose \acrshort{qevsec}, an enhanced, lightweight, and secure authentication protocol that improves system security by eliminating threats while lowering the computational costs of the system. \acrshort{qevsec} protects the \acrshort{ev} from adversarial attacks including but not limited to replay and denial-of-service attacks.
+Furthermore, it provides scalability with respect to the number of pads.
+We also proved the security of our scheme against replay attacks and its secrecy via both formal analysis and an automated tool.
+Our comparison with other state-of-the-art approaches shows that \acrshort{qevsec} is the best-performing solution in terms of computational cost.